 Late applications may jeopardize a family's chances of receiving aid.

-If you are applying for the current school year, please contact Latonia Yarbrough at email@example.com immediately.
+If you are applying for the current school year, please complete the Tuition Assistance application and then contact Latonia Yarbrough at email@example.com.